 The Marriage Equality Hearings: Week 1

+The Swaddle’s Hetvi Kamdar sat in on week 1’s hearings and asked petitioner Utkarsh Saxena a few questions about the salient points.

 The ongoing Supreme Court hearings on same-sex marriage petitions mark the first significant case in the Indian judiciary that’s being live-streamed to the nation.
-With all eyes on the outcome of the case, The Swaddle’s Hetvi Kamdar sat in on week 1’s hearings and asked petitioner Utkarsh Saxena, who is also a lawyer on this case, a few questions about the salient points.
+With all eyes on the outcome of the case, on behalf of The Swaddle, Hetvi Kamdar sat in on week 1’s hearings and asked petitioner Utkarsh Saxena, who is also a lawyer on this case, a few questions about the salient points.

 The Swaddle: Justice Chandrachud’s statements on sex and gender not being absolutes have been doing the rounds lately, which started conversations on the verbiage of “same-sex” marriages.
 Why did this terminology become the chosen one?